DEEP-SEA PAGES:

 Bivalves (clams, etc.) are the most common molluscs in the deep sediments.
 Most bivalve species are filter feeders, but some abyssal ones such as the longneck Cuspidarids (below) are carnivorous.
 They burrow in the mud, and suck in small crustaceans through their siphons.
 Scaphopods (tusk shells) are the next most common in the sediments.
 Some actively burrow horizontally through the mud seeking prey.
 Swimming above the bottom, Cephalopods (squid, octopus, etc.) are also common hunters of the deep.
 Recently, Johnsen et al. showed in the 11-Mar-99 issue of Nature (p113) that some deep-sea octopods have suckers that emit light, perhaps for communication and/or luring prey.

 --Cephalopods in the deep --mainly squids and octopods--are often mysterious.
-Cirrate octopods and vampire squids have paddle-like fins and webbed legs for swimming.
-The giant squid has been found dead many times (washed ashore), but none have been seen alive.
-For information on and pictures of the Giant Squid, the bizarre Vampire Squid, see links below this table.
+Cirrate/dumbo octopods and vampire squids have paddle-like fins and webbed legs for swimming.
+The giant squid and even bigger colossal squid have been found dead many times (washed ashore), but only recently have ones been seen alive.
+For information on and pictures of the Giant Squid, the bizarre Vampire Squid, see my pictures and links below.

 **CLICK PICTURE FOR LARGE VERSION**